joeylitalien/noise2noise-pytorch/README.md

 ## Testing

-Model checkpoints are automatically savec after every epoch.
-To test the denoiser on a test set, simply pass a PyTorch model (.pt file) to `--load-ckpt`.
+Model checkpoints are automatically saved after every epoch.
+To test the denoiser, simply pass a PyTorch model (.pt file) to `--load-ckpt`.
 This assumes the existence of a `test` directory under your data folder.
 By default, a montage of noisy/denoised/clean images is output to the screen.
 To disable this, set the `--show-output` flag to false.

 See `test.sh` for an example.